docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 >**Note**
 >
-> If a registry key and a `registry.json` file both exist, the registry key takes precedence.
+> If a `plist` and `registry.json` file both exist, the registry key takes precedence.

 ### Example deployment